 Thank you for subscribing!

 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

-This is not a new fact, but a very important one– smoking and using tobacco causes cancer.
+Not a new fact, but a very important one is that smoking and using tobacco cause cancer.
 Not only has smoking been linked to lung cancer, but smoking and using tobacco also increases your risk of developing cancers of the esophagus, throat, nasal cavity, pancreas, stomach, cervix, and more.
 It also is known to cause lung and heart diseases.
-By quitting smoking, you can reduce your risk of cancer significantly.
-If you need help, there are many smoking cessation programs that can get you started.

 Learn more about cancer screenings.
-You should talk to your doctor to see what screenings are appropriate for you.
+Talk to your doctor to see what screenings are appropriate for you.